"

 1. A written cover letter,

-2. A current vitae including listings of criteria to be considered for advancement,
+2. A current curriculum vitae (CV) including listings of criteria to be considered for advancement.
+(See section C.)

-4. Documentation of at least three “High Performing” (80%) or higher faculty evaluations,
+5. Documentation of at least three “Expected” (80%) or higher faculty evaluations,

-7. Additional evidence supporting or proving advancement criteria may be requested by the AR/TC.
+8. Any additional evidence supporting or proving advancement criteria that may be requested by the ARAC.

-The following are examples the candidate might use in documenting continuing performance in specific areas.
-These are only examples, and the candidate is not confined to the use of only these examples.
-The items used must be documented.
+The following are examples a candidate might use in documenting continuing performance in specific areas.
+Candidates are limited to these suggestions.

 1. Superior Teaching and Classroom-Related Duties: